jrcalgo/chess-cv-recognition/README.md

 main()
 ```
 This initialization will:
-1. Loads `config.json` keys and values
+1. Loads `src/config.json` keys and values
-2. Spawns a CV2 calibration window, and then
+2. Spawns a opencv calibration window, and then
-3. Spawns Pygame and CV2 windows for gameplay
+3. Spawns Pygame and opencv windows for gameplay

 ## Additional Notes
- - Gameplay configuration: `config.json` stores values for adjusting white's time (human), black's time (Stockfish), and Stockfish's ELO rating.
+ - Gameplay configuration: `game` in `src/config.json` stores values for adjusting white's time (human), black's time (Stockfish), and Stockfish's ELO rating.
 Adjust as needed.
+ - Camera Assignment: `cv` in `src/config.json` has a `video_capture_device` parameter for choosing the active camera used by opencv.
- - Camera limitations: Expect to tweak `bounding_box_bottom_ratio` in `config.json` in relation to the angle of your capture device.
+ - Camera limitations: Expect to tweak `bounding_box_bottom_ratio` in `src/config.json` in relation to the angle of your capture device.
 The current value .95 is tested and works well with most angles.
  - Performance barriers: Ultralytics YOLO + Stockfish move inference is resource intensive; consider closing other apps if necessary.